mizzioisf/openhospital-client/README.md

 The Linux version has been tested on different distributions and versions, including Ubuntu 16.04 i386 (32bit) and up to Ubuntu 22.04 x64 (64bit).
 The Windows version has been tested on Windows 7/10/11 (64bit)

-**This repo is experimental and is used to test the latest Open Hospital releases and features.
-Use at your own risk !**

-**New !
-Updated to 1.14.2 Open Hospital official release!**

 # Running OH - Ultra-quickstart